Zimbra-Community/zimbra-foss-2fa/README.md

 15. Update the Zimbra login screen

    Open the file https://github.com/Zimbra-Community/zimbra-foss-2fa/blob/master/patches/login-jsp-patch.js the patch needs to go in /opt/zimbra/jetty/webapps/zimbra/public/login.jsp the patch needs to be added just before the final </script> tag.
+You need to repeat this whenever you upgrade Zimbra to a new version.

 16. Update the Zimbra change password dialog

    Open the file https://github.com/Zimbra-Community/zimbra-foss-2fa/blob/master/patches/changepass-patch.js the patch needs to go in /opt/zimbra/jetty/webapps/zimbra/h/changepass the patch needs to be added just before the final </body> tag.
+You need to repeat this whenever you upgrade Zimbra to a new version.

 ## To-do's